Awet Tesfaiesus: Personal life

 Tesfaiesus was born in Asmara in 1974.
 Her family had sought asylum in Germany to escape political persecution, as her father was sought out by the Ethiopian police due to his support for Eritrean independence.
 Her family emigrated to the city of Heidelberg when Tesfaiesus was ten years old.

-Growing up, she failed to see any Afro-German representation on television, with the only exceptions being African Americans while she was watching MTV after midnight in the morning.
 She received aid from individuals who supported her in her childhood, including teachers and church groups, and she decided to pursue a career which would help repay their efforts.
 In her everyday life, she experienced individuals who would initially speak to her in English assuming that she was a foreigner.
 Tesfaiesus eventually was able to become a German citizen, and after contemplating it in 1996, she subsequently accepted the offer.

 Besides being fluent in German, Tigrinya and English, she speaks Arabic and French and understands some Hindi, Amharic and Hebrew.
 Tesfaiesus lives in a religiously diverse family with members being Catholic, Protestant, Christian Orthodox, Muslim, Jewish and humanist, while she herself is a member of the United Protestant church.
 Her first name means "victory" in the Tigrinya language.

 Tesfaiesus studied law and moved to Kassel in northern Hesse, where she had lived for the past 20 years.
 Tesfaiesus primarily focuses on cases pertaining to foreigners and asylum law, and often represented asylum seekers and refugees.

 Tesfaiesus had considered moving to Belgium with her 10-year-old son and husband following the Hanau shootings and the elevated xenophobia which had been the cause for the incident.